Afeez07/Quizzler-App/README.md

 * Click the "True" or "False" button to answer the question.
 * The background color will change to green if the answer is correct or red if it is incorrect.
 * The score will be displayed on the top right of the screen.
-* Once all questions are answered, a end screen will appear.
+* Once all questions are answered, an end screen will appear.

 ### Contributing